-Table 8 estimates also exclude affordable housing that may result from the proposed introduction of the framework for 'schedule 7 lands'.
+Table 8 estimates also exclude affordable housing that may result from the proposed introduction of the framework for 'Planning Proposal lands'.

-Many planning proposal considered by Council are initiated at the request of landowners who seek rezoning or changes to height and/or floor space ratio controls.
+Many planning proposals considered by Council are initiated at the request of landowners who seek rezoning or changes to height and/or floor space ratio controls.
 Planning proposal requests are considered on their site-specific planning merit.

 It is not possible to provide projections of floor area that may result from changes to planning controls in the future.
-However, an indication of the potential of the proposed Schedule 7 framework can be inferred from past planning proposals that have increased floor space ratios since the commencement of Sydney LEP 2012.
-It is estimated that approximately 90 dwellings may have been facilitated through the LEP if a 12 per cent contribution was applied to new floor area.
+However, an indication of the potential of the proposed Planning Proposal land framework across the LGA can be inferred from past planning proposals that have increased floor space ratios since 2012.
+It is estimated that approximately 90 dwellings may have been facilitated through the Sydney LEP 2012 if a 12 per cent contribution was applied to new floor area.
 It is noted this is a simple extrapolation and does not consider any other public benefits that formed part of these planning proposals.

 Only in conjunction with the planning proposal for 87 Bay Street, Glebe has the City entered into a planning agreement for affordable housing since 2012.
 The City's ability to facilitate affordable housing through the planning framework is impeded by lack of State Government policy direction on how it can be achieved.
 While other public benefits have arisen from planning proposals, there would likely have been additional affordable housing outcomes achieved has there been a streamlined, State Government endorsed approach available to facilitate it.
-It is envisaged the 'Schedule 7 land' framework proposed in this Planning Proposal will facilitate this.
+It is envisaged the 'Planning Proposal land' framework proposed in this Planning Proposal will facilitate this.